Agentic World Modeling for 6G: Near-Real-Time Generative State-Space Reasoning: Performance and Numerical Results

 Let $L$ be the SSM history window and let $T \!=\!
 2L$ be the tokenized input length used by the token language models (LMs) (Chronos-GPT, Chronos-T5, RetNet, Performers, RWKV), where we alternate \texttt{RSRP}/\texttt{PRB} tokens.
 Let $d$ denote the model width, $h$ the number of heads with $d_h \!=\! d/h$, $C$ the number of SSM mixture components, $N$ the SSM state size, $m$ the Performers random features, and $(I, P, H)$ the CEM iterations, population size, and horizon for planning.

-The SSM forecasters (\text{MS\textsuperscript{3}M} and the backbone of \text{WM--MS\textsuperscript{3}M}) perform depthwise, time-domain SSM convolutions of length $L$, giving per-layer time complexity of $O(d\,L^2)$. \text{WM--MS\textsuperscript{3}M} adds stochastic latent inference and decoders with cost complexity of $O(d)$ (negligible in $L$), and when used with MPC/CEM planning it rolls the model $I\times P\times H$ times; thus planning contributes an additional time complexity of $O(IPH \cdot d\,L^2)$ on top of a single forward pass (see Table~\ref{tab:complexity-time})\footnote{Each forward discretizes the HiPPO-LegS kernel, incurring a complexity of $O(N^3)$ solve (with small $N$ in our configs) plus $O(d\,N^2)$; this is independent of $L$ and does not change leading-order $L$-scaling.}.
+The SSM forecasters (\text{MS\textsuperscript{3}M} and the backbone of \text{WM--MS\textsuperscript{3}M}) perform depthwise, time-domain SSM convolutions of length $L$, giving per-layer time complexity of $O(d\,L^2)$. \text{WM--MS\textsuperscript{3}M} adds stochastic latent inference and decoders with cost complexity of $O(d)$ (negligible in $L$), and when used with MPC/CEM planning it rolls the model $I\times P\times H$ times; thus planning contributes an additional time complexity of $O(IPH \cdot d\,L^2)$ on top of a single forward pass (see Table~\ref{tab:complexity-time}).
 For token LMs, \text{Chronos-GPT} (decoder-only attention) cost complexity is $O(T^2 d)$ per layer during training, and $O(T d)$ per decoded token. \text{Chronos-T5} has the complexity of $O(T^2 d)$ in the encoder plus $O(T d)$ for the (single-token) decoder step that cross-attends to the encoder. \text{RetNet} and \text{RWKV} use retention/recurrent updates with linear sequence scaling, giving the time complexity of $O(T d)$. \text{Performers} replaces quadratic attention with FAVOR$^{+}$ random features \cite{choromanski2021rethinking}, giving the time complexity of $O(T d\,m)$.